 A thief with a gift for unlikely escapes.

 Kaz’s crew are the only ones who might stand between the world and destruction—if they don’t kill each other first.

-I went into this with insanely high expectations that nothing could possibly live up to, but ended up still really liking it!
+I went into this with insanely high expectations that nothing could possibly live up to, but ended up still loving it!
 The story’s like the Grisha version of Oceans Eleven?

-Six of Crows takes place in Ketterdam after the events in Ruin & Rising, so I did think there were some spoilers for the Grisha trilogy.
-I’ve seen people say they can be read in any order, but I’m also not sure I would’ve followed everything as well if I had started with Six of Crows first.
+I did think there were a lot of spoilers in this for the Grisha trilogy, though. (view spoiler) I’ve seen people say this can be read first, but I’m also not sure I would’ve followed everything as well if I had started here.

 Everyone was right — the complex characters were the best part for sure!!!
-And I love how nobody in this story is particularly “good,” either.
-I think Inej might be my favorite character, but I really did love them all.
-Leigh Bardugo is such an amazing storyteller… like I would read an entire book about every character’s backstory at this point.
-(Random, but I super loved all of the ice & snow too.
+The diversity is so well done, too.
+And I love how nobody in this story is particularly “good.”
+I think Inej might be my favorite character, but I really did love them all!
+Leigh Bardugo is such a great storyteller… like I would read an entire book about every character’s backstory at this point.
+(Random, but I super loved all of the ice & snow too!
 A+ setting).

 See my Q&A with author Leigh Bardugo!